lowercase-app/learn/docs/publishing/documents.md

 Once published, the publicly visible link to the document will be available.
 The content in the document, published to this link, is available for anyone to see.

 ::: warning
-Do not publish content that you want to keep private or content that contains private information that you do not want to share.
+Don't publish content that you want to keep private or content that contains private information that you don't want to share.
 :::

 ## Custom URLs